Trudeau’s party wins Canada vote but fails to get majority

 Trudeau entered Monday’s election leading a stable minority government that wasn’t under threat of being toppled — but he was hoping Canadians would reward him with a majority for navigating the pandemic better than many other leaders.
 Still, Trudeau struggled to justify why he called the election early given the virus, and the opposition was relentless in accusing him of holding the vote two years before the deadline for his own personal ambition.

 In the end, the gamble did not pay off, and the results nearly mirrored those of two years ago.
-The Liberal Party was leading or elected in 156 seats — one less than they won 2019, and 14 short of the 170 needed for a majority in the House of Commons.
+The Liberal Party was leading or elected in 158 seats — one more than they won 2019, and 12 short of the 170 needed for a majority in the House of Commons.

-The Conservatives were leading or elected in 121 seats, the same number they won in 2019.
-The leftist New Democrats were leading or elected in 27, a gain of three seats, while the Bloc Québécois remained unchanged with 32 seats and the Greens were down to two.
+The Conservatives were leading or elected in 119 seats, two less than they won in 2019.
+The leftist New Democrats were leading or elected in 25, while the Bloc Québécois were leading or elected in 34 and the Greens were down to two.

 “You are sending us back to work with a clear mandate to get Canada through this pandemic,” Trudeau said.
 “I hear you when you say you just want to get back to the things you love and not worry about this pandemic or an election.”